 You might be asking yourself just what exactly is bread cheese??
 Excellent question, seeing as I had never heard of it either before I moved to Wisconsin.
 Bread cheese, or Juustoleipa is a cheese from Sweden and Finland that is baked, to give it a crust just like (surprise surprise) bread.
 It has a mild flavor, and firm, squeaky texture when it’s warm.
 And you’ll definitely want to serve it warm, either grilled, microwaved or warmed in a skillet.

-- 1 pound (about 2 medium) peaches, cut in half and pits removed
+- 1 pound peaches cut in half and pits removed, about 2 medium

-- 1½ lbs tomatoes (any type), cored and cut into bite-sized pieces
+- 1 1/2 lbs tomatoes cored and cut into bite-sized pieces, any type

 - 2 Tablespoons extra virgin olive oil